-Students new to the Anchor Bay School District are asked to register as soon as possible.
-Those arriving during summer should register a week or two before classes begin.
+Students new to the Anchor Bay School District can register through the enrollment portal found on the Anchor Bay website main page.
 Children are eligible for kindergarten if they have reached their 5^{th birthday} on or before September 1st.